Chris Rock: 2010–2019: Career expansion

+2020–present

+In 2020, Rock portrayed central character Loy Cannon in the fourth season of the FX crime anthology series Fargo.
+In 2021, he starred in a reboot of the Saw franchise, Spiral (2021), which dabbled into the territory of the horror film genre.
+Rock responded to the Will Smith slap in his March 4, 2023, Netflix special Chris Rock: Selective Outrage; it was Netflix's first-ever live event.
+The show streamed live from the Hippodrome Theatre in Baltimore, Maryland.
+The special received three Primetime Emmy Award nominations including two for Rock for Outstanding Variety Special (Live) and Outstanding Writing for a Variety Special.

+In 2023, it was announced that Rock would direct a biopic on civil rights leader Martin Luther King Jr. with Steven Spielberg producing.
+The film will be based on the biography King: A Life by Jonathan Eig.

+In 2024, it was announced that Rock would direct an English language adaptation of Thomas Vinterberg's Academy Award-winning film Another Round (2020).
+Rock also wrote and is set to direct the upcoming film Misty Green, which debuts in November 2024 at the American Film Market.
+Neon International is handling foreign rights, while CAA Media Finance is responsible for domestic rights.

 Academy Awards

 2005 ceremony

 In February 2005, Rock hosted the 77th Academy Awards ceremony.
 The decision to have Rock host the awards was seen by some as a chance to bring an "edge" to the ceremony, and to make it more relevant or appealing to younger audiences.
 Jokingly, Rock opened by saying "Welcome to the 77th and LAST Academy Awards!"
 During one segment Rock asked, "Who is this guy?" in reference to actor Jude Law seemingly appearing in every movie Rock had seen that year and implied Law was a low-rent Tom Cruise (he made a joke about filmmakers rushing production when unable to get the actors they want: "If you want Tom Cruise and all you can get is Jude Law, wait [to make the film]!").
 Subsequently, an angry Sean Penn took the stage to present and said, "In answer to our host's question, Jude Law is one of our finest young actors."
 (At the time, Penn and Law were shooting All the King's Men.)
 Law was not the only actor that Rock roasted that evening, however—he turned the joke on himself at one point, saying, "If you want Denzel [Washington] and all you can get is me, wait!"
-Older Oscar officials were reportedly displeased with Rock's performance, which did not elevate ratings for the ceremony.
+Older Academy officials were reportedly displeased with Rock's performance, which did not elevate ratings for the ceremony.
 Rock was also criticized for referring to the Oscars as "idiotic", and asserting that heterosexual men do not watch them, in an interview prior to Oscar night.